Air Pollution Monitoring in Schools

 Saint Gerald Catholic School, located in Ralston, was founded in 1959.
 The school prides itself on providing a strong faith-filled environment and is an accredited school with high academic standards.

-Aeroqual’s air pollution monitors are built on a solid scientific foundation and every monitor is rigorously calibrated at Aeroqual’s laboratory using scientific grade calibration equipment.
-The monitors are used by experts in the field, such as the United States Environmental Protection Agency and have been used everywhere from the Gobi Desert to Antarctica.
-Yet they have also been designed for ease of use and are therefore equally popular with schools and community groups.
+Aeroqual’s air pollution monitors are designed for ease of use and built on a solid scientific foundation.
+Every monitor is rigorously calibrated at Aeroqual’s laboratory using scientific grade calibration equipment.
+Our monitors are used by experts in the field, such as the US EPA and have been used everywhere from the Gobi Desert to Antarctica.

-Here are just some of the other schools who use our equipment:
+Here are a few of the schools that use our equipment: